 I now own one of the finest 35mm SLRs of all time and I’m dying to tell you about it.
 I’m going to try really hard not to gush.

 An F2?
 You mean the legendary professional SLR?
 The true system camera, with interchangeable focusing screens and viewfinder heads?
-The camera that I didn’t think I could touch for less than $250?
+A camera I never even considered because good examples go for so much more than my budget allows?

 Yep.
-John shipped me a Nikon F2 body with its DP-11 Photomic viewfinder head, which features a coupled light meter.
+He shipped me a Nikon F2 body with its DP-11 Photomic viewfinder head, which features a coupled light meter.
 Nikon called this combination the F2A.
-I welcomed it gladly into the Jim Grey Home for Wayward Cameras.

 This is where I would normally tell the Nikon F2 story and explain how it works.
 But the F2 is arguably the most documented and discussed camera on the Internet.
 I have no new information to add, and no new angle from which to examine it.
-And it works pretty much like any other match-needle 35mm SLR.
+And it works pretty much like any other match-needle 35mm SLR, except that to activate the meter you pull the wind lever out a little bit.

 But comparing the F2 to other SLRs feels like an injustice.
 The F2 is incredibly well built for pros who shoot constantly, year in and year out.
 The F2’s reliability is legendary.
 Also, it’s a true system camera.
 You start with the F2 body and add one of many viewfinder heads (see a list here) and focusing screens (see a list here).
 Then you choose from among several motor drives and flash systems, if you need them.
 You can even customize this camera for you.
 For example, are you a little farsighted?
 No problem; slip on an eyepiece with whatever level of correction you need.